Security

 SAML - Single Sign On (SSO)

-Use the Single Sign-On (SSO) to increase security and convenience at the same time.
+Use Single Sign-On (SSO) for improved security and convenience.

 Disable authentication methods

-The configuration parameter disabled-auth-methods in /etc/opsi/opsiconfd.conf can be used to disable certain authentication methods.
-For example, if you use SSO and only use WebDAV as the depot protocol, you can disable all other authentication methods:
+The disabled-auth-methods parameter in /etc/opsi/opsiconfd.conf can disable specific authentication methods.
+For example, if you use SSO and only WebDAV as the depot protocol, you can disable other methods:

 disabled-auth-methods = [pam, ldap, opsi_passwd]